Editorial Policy and Procedure

 Editorial Procedure

-Associate Editor following the instructions.
+Referees may request a revision of the article to be made.
+In this case, the manuscript is returned to the author with the Referees’ and Editor’s recommendations.
+The author is required to respond to each of the comments and incorporate necessary changes into the manuscript.
+The author should also justify any disagreement with the recommendations.
+The revised manuscript should be single-spaced throughout, without line numbers, in Times New Roman 12-point font and should be returned to the Editor following the instructions.
 Manuscripts will only be accepted once the author has addressed all of the Referees’ recommendations or comments, and has ensured that the format of the manuscript and illustrations comply with the format of the Journal.
 If the formatting of the corrected manuscript is found to be unacceptable, the Editors may request that authors reformat the manuscripts (also applicable to figures, illustrations, and tables).
 This could result in a delay in publication.

 Production

 Manuscripts accepted for publication are checked by a copyeditor for spelling and formal style.
-Any discrepancies that could be found between the accepted manuscript and the journal style and format are pointed out to authors for corrections.
+Any discrepancies that could be found between the accepted manuscript and the journal style and format are pointed out to the authors for corrections.

 Typesetting and image processing

 The copyedited text and the figures will be processed by the typesetting system to produce the galleys.
-The authors will be requested to provide better quality figures if the original figures are unsuitable for reproduction.
+The authors will be requested to provide better-quality figures if the original figures are unsuitable for reproduction.
 Please note that the Production Office will not redraw or re-letter any images.

 Proofing procedure